|The 45170 Appeal – ‘Preserving Scotlands 8F’

 - We’ll be developing our restoration plan when funds are available, although much will depend on the resources we have for the overhaul.

-In just over 2 Years the appeal has raised over £120,000.
+The appeal has raised over £147,000.
 A truly remarkable achievement!

 The locomotive purchase has been entirely funded by public donation and to enable its restoration we need more Covenantors to make a regular monthly commitment to enable sufficient funds for its ongoing restoration.